CVE-2007-1860: mod_jk double-decoding

 Deploy

-If you tried to upload the war file by selecting the war file and just clicking deploy, you would have gotten a 404 page since the deployment URL does not use the double-encoding trick to gain access to the manager.
+If you tried to upload the war file by selecting it and simply clicking deploy, you would have gotten a 404 page since the deployment URL does not use the double-encoding trick to gain access to the Manager.
 To perform this deployment, you will need to get your browser to send the war to the right location.

 There are 3 simple ways to bypass this issue:

-• Building a html page that will send the war to the right URL.
+• Building an HTML page that will send the war to the right URL.

 • Modifying the request using a proxy.